nahuelavalos/nahuelavalos/README.md

 ### Hi! 👋

-✨ I'm Nahuel Avalos, Backend Software Engineer.
+✨ I'm Nahuel Avalos, Software Engineer.

 👨‍💻 As developer i had worked with (and more):